Bhu786/RESTFUL_API/README.md

 Package.json file

 This Package.json file will contain all the scripts, like how to run the app, or how to test the app, as well as all the dependencies.

 We need to install a few dependencies now.

-npm i express mongoose nodemon dotenv
+==>npm i express mongoose nodemon dotenv
 Here,

 Express will be used for the middleware to create various CRUD endpoints.